 Even more severe than a basic server attack is the risk of a silent card capture attack.
 These attacks involve hackers installing malware to reroute credit card details from customers during transactions.
 Much like skimmers on credit card readers, this allows attackers to intercept customer payment details while still allowing the transaction to go through.
 The most dangerous part of this scheme is that you and your customers may not realize it for weeks or months.
 The resulting risk to your reputation can be significant.

 Fortunately, Magento 2 security offers several improvements over Magento 1.
 Two of the most impactful ones are improved admin security and strengthened password hashing algorithms.

 The new admin security features give store owners more options for ensuring that site access is always authorized.
 For example, Magento 2 allows you to restrict log ins to only one user at a time, providing an automatic safeguard against unauthorized log ins while the main administrator is logged in.

 Magento 2 finally rolled out the rollout of the SHA-256 hashing algorithm for password protection.
 Even if your servers do become compromised, attackers will be unable to steal customer or admin accounts and place false orders.

 Another meaningful change is the use of a non-default admin URL to defeat attackers’ automated password guessing before it even starts.
 Instead of the previous default “/admin” URL, Magento will generate a random custom URL that only you know, thus minimizing your exposure.
 This corrects a previous Magento security vulnerability by default.

-The most critical security aspect to consider, however, is the impending discontinuation of Magento 1 support in June 2020.
-After this point, there will no longer be official updates or security patches available from the Magento security team.
+The most critical security aspect to consider, however, is the discontinuation of Magento 1 support back in June 2020.
+There are no longer official updates or security patches available from the Magento security team.
 Only Magento 2 will continue to receive real-time security updates as new threats become known.
-Make sure your store has a migration plan in place to avoid being left without protection.
+Make sure your store has a migration plan in place to avoid being left without protection any longer.